vortexmakes/RKH/doc/readme.txt

 					directory.

-- \b "myact.c": 	this source file declares each of entry, exit, transition, guard, and branch guard actions to be executed.
+- \b "myact.c": 	this source file declares each of entry, exit, transition, and guard actions to be executed.
 					Note that the \c rkhcfg.h file defines the function prototype of actions.
 See \ref cfg section about of available options and \ref myact_c file.